sdtemple/how-to-use-ai/README.md

 I am an experienced Python programmer, and therefore implemented my code in Python.
 However, I have collaborators who prefer R. And, eventually, we will use some R packages in this project that are not available in Python.
 Please translate the following Python code into R code.
 ```

 After the chatbot translates the code, we will verify it in Terminal.
-Click `Ctrl + \`` and then run `Rscript exercise4.R`.
+Click `Ctrl + backtick` and then run `Rscript exercise4.R`.
 We will compare the result to our Python code.
 Run `python exercise3.py` in the Terminal.

 Next, we will convert the Python code to C++ code.
 The instruction to the chatbot in the `exercise4.cpp` file will be: